 The treatment strategy for patients with achalasia in centres specialized in oesophageal diseases is determined by close cooperation between gastroenterologists and surgeons.
 In addition to the ever growing variety of effective medical interventions, patients with persistent symptoms may undergo surgery at different stages and with different timings.
-The first documented surgery for achalasia was performed by Ernst Heller in 1913; it was an extramucosal myotomy at the level of the cardia, thus reducing the pressure of the LES and facilitating the passage of solid food into the stomach.
-Originally, Heller recommended a double (anterior and posterior) myotomy; however, a simple myotomy, a procedure still used today, was described by Zaaijer, a Dutch surgeon, in 1923.
+The first documented surgery for achalasia was performed by Ernst Heller in 1913; it was an extramucosal myotomy at the level of the cardia, thus reducing the pressure of the LES and facilitating the passage of solid food into the stomach (57).
+Originally, Heller recommended a double (anterior and posterior) myotomy; however, a simple myotomy, a procedure still used today, was described by Zaaijer, a Dutch surgeon, in 1923 (58).
 The traditional open surgeries of the oesophagus (via thoracotomy or laparotomy) have considerable morbidity rates.
 To reduce them, the minimally invasive surgical technique is currently an excellent alternative in the surgical treatment of functional disorders of the oesophagus, including oesophageal achalasia.
+Our team has published several papers on its favourable results in the minimally invasive surgical treatment of benign oesophageal disorders (59-64).
+In addition to the well-known benefits of laparoscopy (less postoperative pain, shorter hospital stay and better cosmetic results), a further favourable factor is that the lower third and the abdominal segment of the oesophagus can be well explored through the hiatus and that, technically, a myotomy and antireflux surgery can be performed with precision.